PavelValger/PavelValger/README.md

 ## Hi! 👋 My name is Pavel.
-Welcome! :copyright:
+Welcome!

 About me 📝:
 * I am from Ekaterinburg 💻